Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work quasi-distribution

 where $\hat \xi_S (0) = \hat \sigma_S$ and $\xi'_S (0)$ is the derivative evaluated in the point $s=0$.

-As we will see in the next section, the second term appearing in the expression for the second moment has very interesting implications, which non-vanishing value is the signature of the non-classical state of the work reservoir.
+As we will see in the next section, the second term appearing in the expression for the second moment has very interesting implications: its non-vanishing value is the signature of the non-classical state of the work reservoir.

-\section{Work vs variance gain}
+\section{Work vs. variance gain}

 In the previous section, we have discussed moments of the distribution $P_{\text{QP}}$ and its relation to the work operator \eqref{work_operator}.
-However, in accordance with a definition of the double one-point distribution \eqref{quasi_probability}, the cumulants are more interesting due to their physical interpretation \eqref{cumulant_difference}.
+However, based on a definition of the double one-point distribution \eqref{quasi_probability}, the cumulants are more interesting due to their physical interpretation \eqref{cumulant_difference}.
 For the explicit work reservoir, these are given by a difference between cumulants calculated for the initial and final state of the energy storage.
 We introduce the following notation:

 and concentrate on first two cumulants.

 The first is given as a change in average energy of the weight (i.e., the extracted work):

 whereas the second is equal to a change of the weight variance: